wardu/planet-plots/README.md

 ## Planet Plots is a decentralised application (dApp) that allows users to:

-- connect their Metamask wallet via the dApp front-end
+- connect their Metamask wallet via the dApp's front-end
 - mint an NFT that represents a unique plot of land on Mars
 - view their plot and ownership certificate
 <br />